 One of the most popular fall-blooming varieties, ‘Mine No Yuki’ has double blooms with semi-conspicuous stamens, making them accessible for those late season bees on a mission before winter falls.

 The blooms create a glorious contrast to the deep green, glossy foliage, which makes this variety an excellent candidate not only for specimen planting, but a truly incredible hedgerow option as well.
-It grows best in Zones 7-9.
+It grows best in Zones 7 to 9.

 ‘Mine No Yuki’ is suitable for growing in large containers when pruned to keep its size in check.

-Plants in quart-size containers are available from Walmart.
+Plants in two-and-a-half quart and #3 containers are available from Plants by Mail.

 Like a watercolor painting come to life, C. sasanqua ‘Moonshadow’ has creamy white double blooms that appear to be hand-painted with fuchsia, fading toward the center to pale pink.